RV refrigerator guide: Tips to keep yours running

 4. hybrid camper refrigerator

-Compressor refrigerators
+Compressor Refrigerators

 Compressor fridges rely on AC/DC power.
 So, when you’re plugged in at your campsite, shore power keeps them running.
 While you’re on the road or boondocking, you’ll have to count on your RV batteries to keep them powered.

-Absorption refrigerators
+Absorption Refrigerators

 There are two types of absorption refrigerators for RVs: